Hillary Clinton supporters

 As the primaries move into their final act, Sanders supporters confront a perplexing question: How could so many progressives vote for Hillary over Bernie?

-After all, you would think that progressives would race toward the first self-declared socialist in American history who actually has a chance at becoming the nominee of a major political party, and even of winning the Presidency.
+After all, you would think that progressives would race toward the first self-declared socialist in American history who actually has a chance at becoming the nominee of a major political party and even of winning the Presidency.
 What does Hillary offer to progressives that Bernie can't provide in abundance?

 1. Hillary's a proven winner?

 This argument has two parts.
 First, Hillary progressives point out that she's beating Sanders in primary after primary, especially in diverse states.
-Therefore, she clearly is the stronger candidate both now and in the fall.
+Therefore, she is clearly the stronger candidate now and in the fall.
 The second part is that Hillary progressives (especially older voters) believe that she would be a much stronger candidate against the Republican attack machine in the fall.
 She's already been through those wars and knows how to fight back.

 2. Hillary knows how to get things done?